X152: The Right Start

 Offered: Fall and Spring

-The Right Start is the single best way to get introduced to the vast opportunities for learning, community, support, and entertainment that IU has to offer.
-It’s fun, it’s engaging, and it’s all the stuff students want to know about and do, inside and outside of the classroom, except with this class they get credit for it.
+The Right Start is a personalized guide to the vast resources of the IU Bloomington campus and a patient introduction to college course academics.
+It’s all the stuff students want to know about and do, inside and outside of the classroom, except with this class they get credit for it.

-Behind all of this, however, is a larger goal – an invitation for you to imagine yourself as immersed in a single project, a grand story, right from the beginning of your college experience.
+It’s also an invitation to use a college education to build your plans for the future, your story, right from the beginning of your college experience.
 This is a story that leads to an adult life full of fulfilling careers, shaped by broad and deep education as a lifelong learner, and marked by engaged participation in a truly global 21st century world.

 Our primary objective for every student is that The Right Start will lead to the right end.
 Coursework is built on a foundation of guest speakers, campus tours, campus involvement and activity assignments, and in-class discussions surrounding provocative reading that gets to both the big issues (What else can a college degree mean besides a shot at a job?
 What is happiness and what is success?
 How can I best use my 20s to take advantage of their full potential?) and offers solutions to the smaller ones (How should I write an email to my professor?).